What we do and How to join in

 Non-NOSAS Events – excavations, training, conferences, lectures

-We are always interested in archaeological projects, events and conferences in our area, and keep members advised through the regular emails.
+We are always interested in archaeological projects, events and conferences in our area, and keep members advised through regular emails.
 Members wishing to join in should contact the relevant organisation directly.
 You should say that you are a NOSAS member – other members may be there too.
 NOSAS often supports such projects through loan of equipment and through publicity.
-Recent examples include the Cromarty Medieval Burgh Community Archaeology Project, Clachtoll broch and Kirkmichael excavations.
+Recent examples include the Cromarty Medieval Burgh Community Archaeology Project, Clachtoll broch, Kirkmichael and Swartigill excavations.